 A grade of A5 cannot even be confirmed if someone falls off.
 This is because every climber protects pitches slightly differently.
 Some climbers place more gear, equalize pieces and add shock-absorbing slings.
 Other climbers back-clean, don't bring enough gear or miss out key placements in the pursuit of moving faster.

 A3 gets upgraded to A4 due to fear.
 A5 gets downgraded to A4 due to lack of proof.
 Therefore, the grade of A4 becomes a vast spectrum of difficulty, which is only possible to describe when you've climbed enough of it.
 Here's my view:

-Balanced at the top of these desperate free moves, the leader must stretch high to place a tiny copperhead and transition back to the final section of improbable aid moves to a belay which they must construct from pitons and duck tape.
-At least, that’s how it felt on Continental Drift.
+Balanced at the top of these desperate runout free moves, the leader must stretch high to place a tiny copperhead and transition back to the final section of improbable aid moves to a belay which must be constructed from pitons and duck tape.
+Or at least that’s how I felt on The Central Tower.